endail/hx711/README.md

 ## Test

-`make` will create the executable `bin/simplehx711test` in the project's `bin` directory.
+`make` will create the executable `bin/simplehx711test` in the project directory.
 You can use this to test your load cell and HX711 module.
 Arguments are as follows:

 - **data pin**: Raspberry Pi pin which connects to the HX711 module's data interface.
 Use [WiringPi](https://pinout.xyz/pinout/wiringpi) pin numbering.